foysal-m/search-pilot-dictionary/README.md

 3. Install dependencies:

-   `npm install` && run `npm run dev` to start the server
+   `npm install` && run `npm run start` to start the server

-4. Open your browser and navigate to `http://localhost:3000`.
+4. Open your browser and navigate to `http://localhost:4000` where express server is running.

 ## test